jrnold/bayesian_notes/docs/regression-shrinkage.md

 library("recipes")
 ```

 ## Introduction

-*Shrinkage estimation* deliberately introduces biases into the model to improve
+In this chapter, we will discuss shrinkage and regularization in regression problems.
+These methods are useful for improving prediction, estimating regression models
+with many variables, and as an alternative to model selection methods.

+Shrinkage estimation deliberately increases the bias of the model in order
-*overall performance, often at the cost of individual estimates
+to reduce variance and improve overall model performance, often at the cost of individual estimates [@EfronHastie2016a, p.
-*[@EfronHastie2016a, p.
 91].

-This is opposed to MLE, which produces unbiased estimates (asymptotically,
+Maximum likelihood estimation will produce asymptotically unbiased (consistent) estimates,
-given certain regularity conditions).
-Likewise, the Bayesian estimates with
+given certain regularity conditions.
+However, the bias-variance tradeoff implies that generalization error can be decreased with a non-zero amount of bias.
+By adding bias to the model, shrinkage estimators provide a means to adjust the bias-variance in the model in order to achieve lower generalization error.

+In the Bayesian estimation, shrinkage occurs as a result of hierarchical models.
+When parameters are modeled as exchangeable and given a proper prior, it induces some amount of shrinkage.
-non- or weakly-informative priors will produce estimates similar to the MLE.
+Likewise, Bayesian models with non- or weakly-informative priors will produce similar to the MLE.
-With shrinkage, the priors are used to produce estimates *different* than the
-MLE case.
+But stronger priors can produce estimate much different estimtes than MLE.

-*Regularization* describes any method that reduces variability in high
+Regularization describes any method that reduces variability in high dimensional
-dimensional estimation or prediction problems [@EfronHastie2016a].
+estimation or prediction problems to allow estimation of unidentified or ill-posed
+questions or decrease overfitting or generalization error [@EfronHastie2016a].
+Regularization can be thought of as the why and what of these methods, and shrinkage can be
+thought of as the how.

+A particularly important case of shrinkage is sparse shrinkage.
+Sparse shrinkage estimators produce solutions that can be sparse, containing zeros.
+In the optimizatization case, shrinkage
+The most well known of these is the lasso.

+For all of these examples we will be considering a linear regression with normal errors,
+$$
+y_i \sim \dnorm(\alpha + x'_i \beta, \sigma)
+$$
+where there are $i = 1, \dots, n$ observations, $x_i$ is a $k \times 1$ vector
+of predictors, $\alpha$ and $\sigma$ are scalars, and $beta$ is a $k \times 1$
+vector of predictors.

+## Shrinkage Estimators

-## Penalized Maximum Likelihood Regression
+### Penalized Maximum Likelihood Regression

 OLS finds the $\beta$ that minimize the in-sample sum of squared errors,
 $$